-If you have the time (and energy), parts of this loop offer post-card perfect views especially on the section that follows near the ocean.
-This part of the trail is pretty flat so you could even just hike this section one way to the Parson’s Landing and back.
-If you want more of a challenge and your legs are still holding up, follow the loop through the hills that goes inland to finish up the entire official Trans-Catalina Trail.
+If you have the time (and energy), parts of this loop offer post-card perfect views, especially on the section that follows near the ocean.
+This part of the trail is pretty flat so you could even just hike this section one way to Parson’s Landing and back.
+If you want more of a challenge and your legs are still holding up, follow the loop through the hills that go inland to finish up the entire official Trans-Catalina Trail.

 Backpacking the Trans-Catalina trail is truly an unforgettable and rewarding experience from the moment you set your first step on the trail.

 We hope you are ready to take on the Trans-Catalina trail but if you have any unanswered questions, don’t hesitate to ask us in the comments section below!